15 Essential Sales Skills High Performing Salespeople Live and Breathe

 Trust Building Skills

-Developing trust and rapport must precede any selling activity.
+Developing trust and building rapport must precede any selling activity.
 That potential customer must perceive that you have their best interests in mind before they will buy from you.
 Even (and especially) when you’re selling virtually, you must build rapport by adapting your communication style to your potential customer’s style.
 When you focus on understanding their wants and needs, you break through their natural psychological barriers.
 At that point you will begin to establish trust in the relationship.

 To achieve coveted “trusted advisor” status, salespeople must become viewed as a source of valuable advice.
 Customers must believe that they are truly heard and understood, they have their best interests at heart, and that the salesperson will always treat them honestly.